 Computer Audio & Kid (2006)

-I purchased an iPod to replace my portable CD players.
+I purchased an iPod to replace my portable CD player.
 I used a pair of Etymotic EP4 on the train, and a Stax SR-001 in the office for “portable” music.
 I was enjoying play lists and not having to swap CDs.
 I decided it was time to fully embrace computer based audio.
-I picked up a Squeezebox and starting RIPPING my CDs to FLAC.
+I picked up a Squeezebox and starting RIPPING my CDs to FLAC which I later converted to Apple Lossless.

 At the same time I built a second audio systems so when the kids were listening to music in the family room, the adults could enjoy our music in the living room, The family room system was also integrated with a TV and a Mac Mini.
 During this time I tried a wide variety of component including some DIY designs.
 I was pretty active on gear trader, managed to borrow some friends gear , to try to keep costs down while getting a systems with a sound quality that was close to what I was used to.
 Eventually we settled on a Bryston integrated amplifier with NHT speakers, and a DVD/CD player.